n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 10 - Advent of Cyber 2021.md

 ### Question-7
 [TOC](#TOC)

-With the fear of a possible backdoor listening on a high port, outside of the utual *Top 1000* that `nmap` scans by default, we want to scan the entire system.
+With the fear of a possible backdoor listening on a high port, outside of the usual *Top 1000* that `nmap` scans by default, we want to scan the entire system.

 Run the command `nmap -p- -T4 -v <TARGET_IP>` to scan everything with a little extra speed by using `-T4`. **This will take about 5-10 minutes depending on your connection. **